StatCan/aaw-profile-state-controller/cluster/README.md

 sam:
 - Pod has SAS image
 - `state.aaw.statcan.gc.ca/employee-only-features` will be set to `true` in Profile
-- RoleBinding shows internal user (email ends in accepted domain)
+- Two RoleBindings in that namespace.
+One shows internal user (email ends in accepted domain) and another is external.
-- `state.aaw.statcan.gc.ca/non-employee-user` will be set to `false` in Profile
+- `state.aaw.statcan.gc.ca/non-employee-user` will be set to `true` in Profile